samuraicheeze/info.exe/README.md

-**I made this site so i can post things that can be useful this site can be updated anytime**
+**I made this site so i can post things that can be useful, this site can be updated anytime.**

 **Email : samcheeze@proton.me**